Bloom's taxonomy: Criticism of the taxonomy

 Richard W. Morshead criticized the original taxonomy, noting that it was not a properly constructed taxonomy as it lacked a systematic rationale of construction.
 This was later acknowledged in the 2001 revision, where the taxonomy was restructured on more systematic lines.

 Some critiques of the taxonomy's cognitive domain accept the six categories but question the existence of a sequential, hierarchical link.
 Often, educators may see the taxonomy as a hierarchy and mistakenly dismiss the lower levels as less important for teaching.
 In response, others have argued that the learning of lower levels supports the development of skills at higher levels, and in certain fields, the most critical skills may reside in the lower levels, such as species identification in natural history.
 Instructional scaffolding from lower-level to higher-level skills is an application of Vygotskian constructivism.

 While some consider the three lower levels hierarchically ordered and the three higher levels parallel, others argue that it can be beneficial to move to application before introducing concepts, particularly in problem-based learning environments where real-world contexts precede theoretical understanding.

 The distinction between categories can be seen as artificial, since cognitive tasks often involve multiple processes.
 Categorizing mental processes into distinct classifications may undermine the interconnected nature of cognition, a critique commonly directed at taxonomies of mental processes.
 Despite this, the taxonomy is widely used in educational settings to structure learning outcomes, though a 2020 study revealed inconsistencies between institutions in the mapping of action verbs to the taxonomy's levels.
-In 2025, educator and AI researcher Tina R. Austin proposed a reimagined framework known as the UnBlooms™ model, which reconceptualizes Bloom’s taxonomy for the age of artificial intelligence.
-The model replaces the linear hierarchy with a recursive, problem-centered design intended to support metacognitive and ethical learning in AI-mediated environments.